YunluZhu/SAMPL-analysis-v5-lab/README.md

 1. Organize .dlm files.
 Each folder with .dlm files will be recognized as one "experiment (exp)" during jackknife analysis.
 Therefore, if you want to combine all data from a certain clutch, put them into the same folder.
 See below for a sample structure.
 For the folders representing experimental conditions, 2 conditions separated by "_" are taken as inputs. e.g. `cond1_cond1`.
 For consistency, it is recommended to use `cond1` for the age of the fish and/or light-dark condition and mark the experimental condition using `cond1`.
 2. However, for the analysis code to work, your data doesn't have to be in this structure. `SAMPL_analysis/SAMPL_analysis....py` looks for all .dlm under the directory and subfolders in the directory the user specifies.
 Therefore, it can be used to analyze data generated from a single experiment by giving it (in the example below) `root/7dd_ctrl/200607 ***` as the root directory.
 Again, all .dlm files under the same folder will be combined for analysis, if you want to treat them as different "conditions", move them into different parent folders and name the parent folders as described above.
-3. It is recommended to wirte an arrangement code that reads metadata files (.ini) and organizes your .dlm data instead of moving files manually.
+3. It is recommended to write an arrangement code that reads metadata files (.ini) and organizes your .dlm data instead of moving files manually.
 See `SAMPL_dataARR` for some sample scripts.
 4. For Jackknife resampling to work properly, make sure the exp folders under each conditions can be sorted in the same alphabetical order.
 In the example below, (if intended to compare against each other,) experiment folders in `7dd_ctrl` correspond with those under `7dd_condition`.
 Folder names for experiment folders under each conditions don't need to be the same but should be in the same alphabetical order.
 If multiple repeats (experiment folders) are generated in a single day, one may name the experiment folders as `exp1`, `exp2` etc.

 ```bash